Perceptual Quality Assessment of Virtual Reality Videos in the Wild: Subjective Quality Assessment of VR Videos in the Wild

-Different from existing 360{\degree} video databases (see Table \ref{tab:summary}), we primarily focus on authentic distortions, manifesting themselves as complex mixtures of multiple visual artifacts that arise during 360{\degree} video creation~\cite{Ghadiyaram2016_LIVE}.
-Fig.~\ref{fig:VR_video_process} shows the entire 360{\degree} video processing pipeline, and we see that the creation of 360{\degree} videos consists of two steps: optical acquisition with a multi-camera rig and stitching of multiple planar videos with limited and overlapping FoVs.
-Visual distortions from the optical acquisition are often the consequences of the combination of scene complexity, lens imperfection, sensor limitation, and non-professional shooting, which include under/over-exposure, out-of-focus and motion blurring, sensor noise, annoying shaky motion, flickering\footnote{Flickering generally refers to unwanted frequent luminance or chrominance changes along the temporal dimension.}, jerkiness\footnote{Jerkiness appears when the temporal resolution is too low to catch up with the speed of moving objects, resulting in discontinuous object motion.}, and floating\footnote{Floating denotes the erroneously perceived motion in certain regions relative to their surrounding background, which are supposed to stay or move consistently with the background.} \cite{Zeng2014_artifacts}.
-Stitching distortions are mainly due to the limitation of the stitching algorithm itself and the negative influence of visual distortions from the previous acquisition step (\eg, stitching images of different luminance levels tends to create artificial boundaries, as shown in Fig.~\ref{fig:VR_distortion} (d)).
-Visually, stitching distortions are abrupt luminance/structure change, object with missing parts, ghosting, and motion discontinuity localized in space and time.
-Of particular interest is the artificial converging points visible at two poles (see Fig.~\ref{fig:VR_distortion} (h)).
-These authentic distortions inevitably affect the whole video processing pipeline, and ultimately be perceived by end users.
+Different from existing 360{\degree} video databases (refer to Table \ref{tab:summary}), we focus primarily on authentic distortions, which manifest themselves as intricate combinations of multiple visual artifacts that emerge during the creation of 360{\degree} videos ~\cite{Ghadiyaram2016_LIVE}.
+Fig.~\ref{fig:VR_video_process} shows the entire 360{\degree} video processing pipeline, illustrating that the creation of 360{\degree} videos consists of two steps: optical acquisition using a multi-camera rig and the stitching of multiple planar videos with limited and overlapping FoVs.
+Visual distortions from the optical acquisition typically result from a combination of factors such as scene complexity, lens imperfection, sensor limitation, and non-professional shooting.
+These distortions encompass under/over-exposure, out-of-focus and motion blurring, sensor noise, annoying shaky motion, flickering\footnote{Flickering generally refers to unwanted frequent luminance or chrominance changes along the temporal dimension.}, jerkiness\footnote{Jerkiness appears when the temporal resolution is too low to catch up with the speed of moving objects, leading to discontinuous object motion.}, and floating\footnote{Floating denotes the erroneously perceived motion in certain regions relative to their surrounding background, which should remain stationary or move consistently with the background.} \cite{Zeng2014_artifacts}.
+Stitching distortions are due to the limitation of the stitching algorithm itself and the stitching difficulty introduced by visual distortions from the previous acquisition step (\eg, stitching images of different luminance levels tends to create artificial boundaries, as shown in Fig.~\ref{fig:VR_distortion} (d)).
+Visually, stitching distortions are abrupt luminance/structure change, objects with missing parts, ghosting, and motion discontinuity localized in space and time.
+Of particular interest are the artificial converging points visible at the two poles (refer to Fig.~\ref{fig:VR_distortion} (h)).
+These authentic distortions inevitably affect the whole video processing pipeline and are ultimately perceived by end users.